Lee Health Working With Mayo Clinic’s COVID-19 Convalescent Plasma Study

-But if you are sick, wearing a mask can help prevent the spread of germs to other people.
-It is also appropriate to wear a mask if you are visiting a hospital or will be in close contact with others.
+And if you are sick, wearing a mask helps prevent the spread of germs to other people.

 Lee Health experts have precautions in place if a patient with COVID-19 comes into one of our health care settings.
 Our team holds exercise drills throughout the year for cases such as this.